 - Students can learn at their own pace, alone or in small groups.

-- An unlimited number of adaptive exercises are generated randomly.
+- An unlimited number of adaptive exercises and hints are generated randomly.

 - Standards-driven curriculum leads to better outcomes and higher test scores.